 - 5.3.1 The ELS 2014 and 2017 update report presented information on the location of industry, storage & distribution throughout the Island by Parish.
 In AMR ELS Update Report, 2018 improvements in the capture of data allows for the information to be presented by Main Centres (Inner & Outer), Local Centres and Outside of the Centres and assessed in the context of the States' agreed spatial strategy for the first time.
-This section will set out the data by Centres which is directly comparable with ELS 2018 update report. - 5.3.2 Overall, Figure 5.5 shows that the majority of the industrial, storage and distribution accommodation remains located within and around the Main Centres of the Bridge & St Peter Port, within and around the Airport and the remainder located on standalone sites across the Island.
+This section will set out the data by Centres which is directly comparable with ELS 2018 and 2020 update reports. - 5.3.2 Overall, Figures 5.5 and 5.7 show that the majority of the industrial, storage and distribution accommodation remains located within and around the Main Centres of the Bridge & St Peter Port, within and around the Airport and the remainder located on standalone sites across the Island.

-Figure 5.5 Location and size of Industry, Storage & Distribution buildings within Main Centres, 2020.
+Figure 5.5 Location and size of Industry, Storage & Distribution buildings within Main Centres, 2021.

-Figure 5.6 Location and size of industrial, storage and distribution land within Main Centres, 2020.
+Figure 5.6 Location and size of industrial, storage and distribution land within Main Centres, 2021.

-5.3.3 Similar to 2018, the Bridge Main Centre contains the most industrial, storage and distribution floor space (c.39%) followed by St Peter Port (c.26.5%).
-Figure 5.5 above shows that majority of the floorspace is located within designated Key Industrial Areas or their designated expansion areas within the Main Centres (c.62%).
+- 5.3.3 Similar to 2020, the Bridge Main Centre contains the most industrial, storage and distribution floorspace (c.39.2%) followed by St Peter Port (c.26.7).
+Figure 5.5 above shows that 42% of island wide floorspace is located within designated Key Industrial Areas or their designated expansion areas within these Main Centres.
 For these sectors, it is important to consider not only built accommodation but the use of land, as these uses do not necessarily require any built accommodation e.g. open storage uses.
-Therefore the analysis is undertaken for both the distribution of buildings and land.
-Figure 5.6 shows distribution of industrial and storage and distribution land within the Main Centres which has a similar distribution, the majority located within the designated Key Industrial Areas and some larger stand alone sites.

-- 5.3.4 There remains limited provision for these sectors within the Local Centres (c.3%). - 5.3.5 Outside of the Centres, there are some large scale standalone sites (>3,000m2).
-Les Vardes Quarry (St. Sampson) is recognised for future potential water storage for the Island and Chouet Headland (Vale) is recognised for mineral reserves and both are designated as Safeguarded Areas in the IDP.
+Therefore, the analysis is undertaken for both the distribution of buildings and land.
+Figure 5.6 shows distribution of industrial and storage and distribution land within the Main Centres which has a similar spatial distribution but with a lesser 29% of the island wide total located within the designated Key Industrial Areas and some larger stand-alone sites. - 5.3.4 There remains limited provision for these sectors within the Local Centres (c.3%). - Outside of the Centres, there are some large scale standalone sites (>3,000m2).
+Les Vardes Quarry (St. Sampson) is recognised for future potential water storage for the Island and Chouet Headland (Vale) is recognised for mineral reserves, both designated as Safeguarded Areas in the IDP.
 There is a cluster of provision within and around the Airport, including hangars and storage associated with the airport.
 IDP planning policies would support further airport related development in this location.
 The Specsavers premises at La Villiaze (split between St. Andrew/St. Saviours) and the adjoining designated Key Industrial Expansion Area represent a significant standalone site.
 Other notable standalone sites include Longcamp business park (St. Sampson), Stan Brouards (Vale), Guernsey Dairy (St. Andrews), and Guernsey Water (St. Andrews) The remaining provision Outside of the Centres is generally small scale in nature.
-Overall, provision Outside of the Centres is considered significant, now exceeding St Peter Port at 27.8% (excluding the airport).
+Overall, floorspace provision Outside of the Centres is considered significant at 31.1% of the island wide total.

-Figure 5.7 Location and size of industrial, storage and distribution buildings within Local Centres and Outside of the Centres, 2020
+Figure 5.7 Location and size of industrial, storage and distribution buildings within Local Centres and Outside of the Centres, 2021

-Figure 5.8 Location and size of Industry, Storage & Distribution land within Local Centres and Outside of Centres, 2020.
+Figure 5.8 Location and size of Industry, Storage & Distribution land within Local Centres and Outside of Centres, 2021.